tanvikhadap/MachineLearning/05KNearestNeighbors/README.md

 # K-Nearest Neighbors (KNN) Implementation: From Scratch vs Using Libraries

 ## What is it?
-This project demonstrates the implementation of a K-Nearest Neighbors (KNN) classifier in two ways:
+This project demonstrates the implementation of a K-Nearest Neighbors (KNN) classifier in two ways
-1. **From scratch**: Building a KNN classifier without using any external libraries.
+1. **From scratch:** Building a KNN classifier without using any external libraries.
-2. **Using libraries**: Utilizing Python’s `scikit-learn` library to implement a KNN classifier.
+2. **Using libraries:** Utilizing Python’s `scikit-learn` library to implement a KNN classifier.

 The goal is to compare these approaches, showing how KNN works mathematically and how to use pre-built library methods for ease and efficiency.